OpenNebula/vOneCloud-docs/docs/source/security_and_resource_consumption_control/users_groups.rst

 Users, Groups and ACLs
 ======================

-vOneCloud offers a powerful mechanism for managing users, grouping them and assign roles to them.
-Permissions and Access Control List mechanisms ensures the ability to allow or forbid access to any resource controlled by vOneCloud, being physical or virtual
+vOneCloud offers a powerful mechanism for managing, grouping and assigning roles to users.
+Permissions and Access Control List mechanisms ensures the ability to allow or forbid access to any resource controlled by vOneCloud, being physical or virtual.

 User & Roles
 ------------